angelsolaorbaiceta/inkfem/io/README.md

 fy l 11 0.0 -70.0
 ```

-## The Elements
+## The Bars

-The elements are defined under the header:
+The bars are defined under the header:

 ```
-|elements| n
+|bars| n
 ```

-where `n` is the number of elements that follow, each defined in its own line.
+where `n` is the number of bars that follow, each defined in its own line.
-Each element is defined following the format:
+Each bar is defined following the format:

 ## Input File Example